ameenrj/javascript-challenges/README.md

 ## JavaScript Challenges

+### Description

+This repo contains a collection of various JavaScript and SQL challenges.
+Using JavaScript, TypeScript, Jest.

 ### Assumptions

-Question 1
-- The solution to this question must be a

 Question 2
-- The right balance of performance and simplicity is required.
+- The right balance of performance and simplicity is required
     - Simplest solution would be to loop over O(n) times
     - Most performant solution would be to use the 'Divisor function' in mathematics/number theory

 SQL Questions (Question 5-6)
+- Using MySQL 8.0.12 is okay
 - Column naming convention is PascalCase as in the spec (ColumnID vs column_id)

 Question 8